BurakHINGE/basic_atm.py/README.md

 ### About
 This repository contains a basic ATM application.
-Currently, the Turkish version (`tr_basic_atm.py`) is available and supports basic ATM operations:
+Currently, the Turkish version (`eng_basic_atm.py`) is available and supports basic ATM operations:

-- Check balance
+- Balance inquiry
 - Deposit money
 - Withdraw money
 - Exit